Trifocal Relative Pose from Lines at Points and its Efficient Solution: Introduction

-For the uncalibrated case, 6 points are needed~\cite{Heyden:ICCV1995}, and Larsson et al.\ recently solved the longstanding trifocal minimal problem of using 9 lines~\cite{larsson2017efficient}.
-The case of mixed points and lines is less common~\cite{Oskarsson:etal:IVC2004,Oskarsson:etal:IVC2004}, but has seen a growing interest in related problems~\cite{Vakitov:etal:ECCV2018,Quadir:Neubert:2017}.
-The calibrated cases beyond 3v4p are largely unsolved, spurring more sophisticated theoretical work~\cite{Kileel:SIAMJAAG2017,Leonardos:Tron:Daniilidis:CVPR2015,Martyushev:JMIV:2017,Mathews:Arxiv:AG2016,Aholt:Oeding:MathComp2014,Oeding:Quadfocal:Arxiv2015,Alzati:Tortora:JMIV2010}.
-Kileel~\cite{Kileel:SIAMJAAG2017} studied many minimal problems in this setting, such as the Cleveland problem solved in the present paper, and reported studies using homotopy continuation.
-Kileel also stated that the \emph{full} set of ideal generators is currently unknown, \ie, a given set of polynomial equations provably necessary and sufficient to describe calibrated trifocal geometry.
+For the projective case, 6 points are needed~\cite{Heyden:ICCV1995}, and Larsson \textit{et al.}\ solved the longstanding trifocal minimal problem using 9 lines~\cite{larsson2017efficient}.
+The case of mixed points and lines is less common~\cite{Oskarsson:etal:IVC2004}, but has seen a growing interest in related problems~\cite{Salaun:etal:ECCV2016,Quadir:Neubert:2017,Vakitov:etal:ECCV2018}.
+The calibrated cases beyond \textsc{3v4p} are largely unsolved, spurring sophisticated theoretical work~\cite{Aholt:Oeding:MathComp2014,Alzati:Tortora:JMIV2010,Kileel:SIAMJAAG2017,Leonardos:Tron:Daniilidis:CVPR2015,Martyushev:JMIV:2017,Mathews:Arxiv:AG2016,Oeding:Quadfocal:Arxiv2015}.
+Kileel~\cite{Kileel:SIAMJAAG2017} studied minimal problems in this setting, such as the Cleveland problem solved in the present paper, and reported studies using \hc.
+He stated that the \emph{full} set of ideal generators, \ie, a set of polynomial equations provably necessary and sufficient to describe calibrated trifocal geometry, was unknown.